naema-bakar/retail-sustainability-benchmarking/README.md

 ## 📆 4.
 Project Timeline & Progress Tracker

 This checklist shows exactly how the project is being managed over the 4-week timeline.
-(Charles can follow live updates here).

 ### Phase 1: Data Gathering (Week 1)
 * [x] Create this repository and set up a clean project framework.